AutoJenny/blog/docs/database/sql_management.md

      ```
    - Replace `<user>` with your PostgreSQL username (default: `postgres`).
    - Store the backup in a safe location.
+   - **If new JSONB columns (e.g., prompt_json in llm_prompt) are added, ensure all backup/restore and migration scripts are updated to preserve these fields.**
 2. **Apply Schema Changes**
    - Edit `create_tables.sql` as needed.
    - Run: